-A Road Trip to the End of the World
+Burning Fossil Fuels Almost Ended All Life on Earth

 A sole mayfly buzzes in and out of your sight—its presence in this desolate wilderness is comforting.
 Scrambling over the red sand, and gasping for air, you follow the distant roar.
 You notice that, though the sun is out, there’s a funereal gloom to the day.
 As you crest the dunes you see why.
 A strange ocean spreads out before you, hosting the largest waves you’ve ever seen.
 They’re eerily backlit and slosh a sickly purple and green.
 Through the haze, and over the roiling ocean, a sublime darkness organizes on the horizon.

 You walk down to the shoreline and take a few steps into the lapping waters, drawn toward the enveloping gloom.
 The seawater is almost painfully hot.
 There’s nothing alive under the waves.
 There doesn’t seem to be anything alive anywhere really.
 You squint and marvel at the growing terror on the horizon.
 You’ve seen billowing thunderclouds before, but this panoramic tempest seems to tower into eternity.
 Wild hot winds begin to whip in all directions.
 You find it difficult to breathe.
-Slowly baking, you know should head back to the temporary safety of the ship, but you linger here all alone on the dimming coast, transfixed by the blossoming apocalypse just over the earth’s curve.
+Slowly baking, you know should head back to the temporary safety of the ship, but you linger here all alone on the dimming coast, transfixed by the blossoming apocalypse just over the Earth’s curve.
 A putrid odor begins to ride in on the swirling winds and, as you finally turn back in a panic, you pass out.
 Before long, this doomsday storm makes landfall, and what meager life clings to this country is stamped out for millions of years.

 This is one vision of what it might have been like to visit the world as it ended a quarter billion years ago during the end-Permian mass extinction—the worst moment in the planet’s entire history.
 The nightmare was sketched for me by the head of geosciences at Pennsylvania State University, Lee Kump, whose “horror movie” speculation was that there might have turbocharged “hypercanes” of almost unbelievable intensity assaulting the supercontinent Pangaea—the result of runaway global warming.
 These mega-storms might have had 500-mph winds, filled with poisonous hydrogen sulfide sucked out of a rotting ocean that topped 100 degrees Fahrenheit.

 Admittedly, this is mostly Kump’s speculation, but we do know that something apocalyptic was unfolding then, when the Earth suffered a catastrophe that nearly sterilized the planet.
 Once magnificent coral reefs, built of strange Paleozoic creatures, and hosting a party of tentacles, trilobites and technicolor fish, were turned into piles of bacterial slime, as oxygen-starved and rapidly acidifying seas spread out onto the shelves, killing almost everything in the ocean.
 The planet’s forests all but disappeared for almost 10 million years.
 With Earth’s vegetation destroyed, rivers stopped meandering in narrow channels, instead spilling forth in wide, sloppily braiding torrents.
 Even insects suffered a mass extinction, their only such misfortune across all of natural history.
 Meanwhile an odd menagerie of misfit proto-mammalian offshoots—some rhinolike and lumbering, others lupine and athletic—seem to have been nearly wiped out.
-Fungus spread across the earth.
+Fungus spread across the Earth.

 The cause of all this misery—a growing consensus of paleontologists and geologists believe—was burning fossil fuels.
 Though acid rain and a ravaged ozone layer likely played a role as well, geochemical signals in the layers of ancient rock that capture the global die-off suggest a carbon dioxide-driven global warming catastrophe—one so profound it would dwarf even the extraterrestrial disaster that cut short the dinosaurs’ reign almost 200 million years later.

 Near the top of the supercontinent Pangaea in what is now Siberia, a gigantic plume of magma—enough to cover the lower 48 states a kilometer deep—was burbling through one of the most coal-rich regions in the world and covering millions of square miles of Pangaean countryside in basalt lava.
-As the molten rock ponded underground, seeping sideways into the crust, it incinerated not only untold seams of coal laid down by ancient forests in the hundreds of millions of years before, but huge deposits of oil and natural gas as well.
+As the molten rock ponded underground, seeping sideways into the crust, it incinerated not only untold seams of coal laid down by ancient forests in the hundred million years before, but huge deposits of oil and natural gas as well.
 The ignited oil and gas exploded at the surface, leaving behind half-mile craters.
 The volcanoes injected as much as 40,000 gigatons of carbon into the atmosphere.
 This unthinkable volcanism, and the greenhouse gases it liberated, account for the extreme global warming and ocean acidification seen in the rocks spanning the dreaded Permian-Triassic boundary.
 It’s even been called The Great Dying.
 Carbon dioxide, it seems, nearly killed the planet.

 I was picked up at Midway Airport in Chicago in a forest-green Jeep Wrangler.
 Knapp, an oil geologist, had plastered a geological time scale to the center console, and the trunk was filled to the roof with rocks, camping equipment and two luxuriant, wool-lined, full-length farwa coats he had picked up in Saudi Arabia.
 The farwas, he said, would protect us from the brutal mid-continental Wyoming November cold.